Systemd wins top gong for 'lamest vendor' in Pwnie security awards

 Epic fails and l33t pops celebrated by hackers

-Black Hat USA The annual Pwnie Awards for serious security screw-ups saw hardly anyone collecting their prize at this year's ceremony in Las Vegas.
+Black Hat The annual Pwnie Awards for serious security screw-ups saw hardly anyone collecting their prize at this year's ceremony in Las Vegas.

 That's not surprising: government officials, US spy agencies, and software makers aren’t usually in the mood to acknowledge their failures.